jpark10/jpark10.github.io/final_data_project.md

 So that means in 2009 there were 922,725 attempted suicides.
 However, one idea that we have to keep in mind is that this number only includes the attempted suicides it has on record.
 The total number could be higher since they can’t take into account the incidents that weren’t recorded when conducting this study.

-From sifting through all this data and compiling these charts into something that’s easily readable and understood, there’s one thing that’s clear.
+From sifting through all of this data and compiling these charts into something that’s easily readable and understood, there’s one thing that’s clear.
 More and more people in the United States are taking their own lives as a means to an end, and from the data that has been presented to you in this story, it doesn’t seem like the numbers will be going down anytime soon.